ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 }
 ```

-After this, you'll want to generate a new build and let capacitor know about this changes, you can do that with:
+After this, you'll want to generate a new build and let Capacitor know about the changes.
+You can do that with:

 ```bash
 ionic build